yegor256/blog/_posts/2016/jun/2016-06-27-singletons-must-die.md

 image: /images/2016/06/perdita-durango.jpg
 jb_picture:
   caption: Perdita Durango (1997) by Álex de la Iglesia
+buffer:
+  - "Forget about singletons; never use them; turn them into dependencies"
+  - "A proper object-oriented design would pass an instance to all objects that may need it through their constructors."
 ---

 I think it's too obvious to say that a singleton is an anti-pattern as